+Disciplinary Probation

-Disciplinary Probation: Disciplinary probation means that a student is permitted to remain in the University on a probationary status.
+Disciplinary probation means that a student is permitted to remain in the University on a probationary status.
 If a violation of STANDARDS occurs during probation, the student is normally suspended.
 Disciplinary probation is recorded on the student's permanent personal file in the Student Services office.
 Conditions of probation are specific to the individual case and will include the loss of the privilege of holding any elected or appointed student office or appointment to a university committee.
-Any specific probation conditions are described in a personal letter to the student, with a copy to their parents if the student is under 18 years of age.
+Any specific probation conditions are described in a personal letter to the student.

+Temporary Suspension

-Temporary Suspension: Accused students will be afforded the right to attend classes and university functions until the hearing is held and the case is decided.
+Accused students will be afforded the right to attend classes and university functions until the hearing is held and the case is decided.
 Exception to this would be made for reasons relating to the general safety of students, faculty, or university property.
 In this event, the Student Services Conduct Officer may impose such temporary sanctions on the student as are reasonably necessary to protect the student, the University and/or University property from such danger.

+Suspension

-Suspension: Suspension is used in cases of serious misconduct, or violation of probation, and means that the student is required to cancel registration and is not eligible to apply for readmission for a designated period of time.
+Suspension is used in cases of serious misconduct, or violation of probation, and means that the student is required to cancel registration and is not eligible to apply for readmission for a designated period of time.
 To qualify for readmission after suspension, a student must receive the approval of the Student Services Conduct Officer and meet academic requirements.
 Criteria for eligibility for readmission will include the students conduct and activities while out of school.
 Credit will not be given for work taken at other institutions during a student's suspension.